coneco-lab/modified-ant/task-and-eeg/docs/neurone-triggers.md

 #### Contemporaneously opened pins sum up

-Opening more pins at the same time results in cumulative codes, i.e., the receiver will encode the first signal as per the rule described above, and all following signals as the sum of their regular code plus all the codes of contemporaneously opened pins.
+Opening more pins at a time results in cumulative codes, i.e., the receiver will encode the first signal as per the rule described above, and all following signals as the sum of their regular code plus all the codes of contemporaneously opened pins.
 Therefore, opening pins 2, 3 and 4 will result in the following situation:

 $$\text{code(pin2)} = 2^0 = 1$$